Converting 94°F to Celsius: A Deep Dive into Temperature Conversions

 Further Exploration: Understanding Temperature and Heat

 Temperature and heat are related but distinct concepts.
-Temperature is a measure of the average kinetic energy of the particles in a substance.
+In practice, temperature is a measure of the average kinetic energy of the particles in a substance.
 Heat, on the other hand, is the transfer of thermal energy between objects at different temperatures.
 Understanding this distinction is fundamental in many scientific disciplines.

 Frequently Asked Questions (FAQ)